More

 "stock universe".
 But they might have more than one list, in

-which case there would be a strategy that describes how to
+which case there would be a trading strategy that describes

-use each list.
-For example, one list of speculative stocks
+how to use each list.
+For example, one list of speculative

-might be traded with just a small portion of the investment
+stocks might be traded with just a small portion of the

 - Separate strategies

-- Have a strategy that describes exactly how an investment
+- Have a separate strategy that describes exactly how an

-would be made in a stock within the stock universe.
-Each
+investment would be made in a stock within each stock

-stock universe would potentially have a separate strategy to
+universe.
+Each stock universe would potentially have a

 WHY bother to prepare a "stock universe" list?